RMHogervorst/running_your_r_script_in_the_cloud/README.md

 ### Script progression of exploratory to production ready
 In the talk I explain about how you get your exploratory script to a more production ready script.
-In [from exploration to script (another markdown document in this repo)](from_exploration_to_script.md) you can see a progression where I add logging, informative logging and error quickly.
+In [from exploration to script (another markdown document in this repo)](from_exploration_to_script.md) you can see a progression where I add  informative logging and error quickly.